eliteredux/ELITE/README.md

 ## Getting Started

-To get started with EliteRedux Tools, simply clone this repository to your local machine and follow the instructions in the documentation.
+To get started with EliteRedux Tools, simply clone this repository to your local machine and then run cd ELITE python ELITE.py